 All AI systems developed to date belong to a category known as “narrow” or “weak” AI.
 Narrow AI tools are non-sentient and focused on a single task.
 They might answer questions or playing chess.
 General AI, sometimes known as “strong” AI, refers to a machine that can apply its skills to any problem put before it.

 Today’s AI technologies may be single-use, but they have serious business potential.
-The most common applications of AI include:
+In 2020, the most common applications of AI include:

 In short, automation describes a process or procedure that’s done without human help.
 Automation can take many forms.
 Automation is why a household thermostat triggers the heating system when the temperature drops.
 It leads an oil pump to tweak downhole pressure according to the amount of oil flowing upward.
 In business, this means that AI can take over many time-consuming tasks, including scheduling meetings, responding to emails, and even answering customer questions through the use of chatbots.

 Computer vision has been adopted by banks, security firms, social media companies, and more.
 It’s concerned with how computers interpret digital images and video.
 Most computer vision tools make or suggest decisions based on a symbolic summary of large data sets.
 Subcategories of computer vision include event detection, object recognition, motion analysis, and image reconstruction.
 For businesses, AI can speed and improve decision-making, assist with response times, and deliver deeper business insights.

 Diagnostic AI plays the two-fold role of investigator and quality controller.
 Often, it borrows from the field of computer vision.
 These tools need to make observations and check whether a human’s or a machine’s conclusion is correct.
 Unsurprisingly, this technology is used by factories, mechanics, and more industries in the field.
 But, one of its most promising uses of AI so far is in medicine.
 Using neural networks, AI systems have detected diseases like cancer and heart disease.
 Some are even more accurate than human doctors.